Ambrose Traversari: Biography

 Traversari was born near Forlì, in the village of Portico di Romagna in 1386.
-At the age of 14 he entered the Camaldolese Order in the Monastery of St. Mary of the Angels in Florence, and soon acquired a reputation as a leading theologian and Hellenist.
-In his study of Greek literature his master was Emmanuel Chrysoloras.
+At the age of 14, he entered the Camaldolese Order in the Monastery of St. Mary of the Angels in Florence, and soon acquired a reputation as a leading theologian and Hellenist.
+In his study of Greek literature, his master was Emmanuel Chrysoloras.
 Traversari worked primarily as a scholar until he became prior general of the Order in 1431.

 Traversari emerged as a leading advocate of papal primacy.
 This attitude he showed clearly when he attended the Council of Basel as legate of Pope Eugene IV and defended the primacy of the pope, calling upon the council not to "rend asunder Christ's seamless robe".
 He was next sent by Eugene to the Emperor Sigismund to ask his aid in the pope's efforts to end this council, which for five years had been encroaching on papal prerogatives.
 Eugene transferred the council from Basel to Ferrara on 18 September 1437.

 So strong was Traversari's hostility to some of the delegates that he described Basel as a western Babylon.
-He likewise supported the pope at Ferrara and Florence, and worked hard in the attempt to reconcile the Eastern and Western Churches.
+He likewise supported the pope at Ferrara and Florence and worked hard to reconcile the Eastern and Western Churches.
 But in this council, and later, in that of Florence, Traversari, by his efforts and charity toward some indigent Greek bishops, greatly helped to bring about a union of the two Churches, the decree for which, 6 July 1439, he was called on to prepare a draft.

 Ambrose Traversari died soon after.
 His feastday is celebrated by the Camaldolese Order on 20 November.

 Character

 According to the author of his biography in the eleventh edition of the Encyclopædia Britannica: "Ambrose is interesting as typical of the new humanism which was growing up within the church.
-Thus while among his own colleagues he seemed merely a hypocritical and arrogant priest, in his relations with his brother humanists, such as Cosimo de' Medici, he appeared as the student of classical antiquities and especially of Greek theological authors".
+Thus, while among his own colleagues he seemed merely a hypocritical and arrogant priest, in his relations with his brother humanists, such as Cosimo de' Medici, he appeared as the student of classical antiquities and especially of Greek theological authors".